A Dividend Reinvestment Millionaire In The Making

 I also like Enbridge as I mentioned above.

-In the U.S., I own several healthcare and telecommunications companies.
+In the U.S., I own several telecommunications, healthcare, and pharmaceutical stocks.
 For example, I like:

 I try to use index funds in the rest of my portfolio for U.S. stock market diversification.

 Are there any stocks you do not own today that are on your watch list?

 To be honest, not in the short-term.
 Given that I already own a few U.S. healthcare stocks and telecommunications stocks, I figure that’s probably “enough”.